r-music/chorrrds/README.md

   by semitones and by steps in the circle, for each tonic chord;
   - The `genre` dataframe, that contains the musical genre information for many Brazilian artists;
-  - The `all` dataframe, that contains the chords data for for many Brazilian artists;
+  - The `all` dataframe, that contains the chords data for many Brazilian artists;
   - The `search_data()` function, that looks for an artist in the available data;